 In fact, the current size of the Milky Way has been attributed to all the galaxies it has consumed in the past.

-Do you know any interesting facts about the Milky Way?
+Do you know any fun facts about the Milky Way?
 Share them in the comments below!